IO-Aerospace-software-engineering/Astrodynamics/README.md

 #Build project
 #-j 4 option is used to define how many threads could be used to compile project, is this example will use 4 threads
-cmake --build . --config Release --target IO.SDK -j 4
+cmake --build . --config Release --target IO.Astrodynamics -j 4

 #Install libraries and includes
 #This command must be executed with admin rights
-cmake --install IO.SDK
+cmake --install IO.Astrodynamics

 #When you create a project that will use the SDK, don't forget to import **Data** into your build directory.
-#We suggest you to use Data from IO.SDK.Tests project because these data have been used to approved software
+#We suggest you to use Data from IO.Astrodynamics.Tests project because these data have been used to approved software
 #You could use one of these scripts to copy data folder:
 #========Windows user======== :
-cp ../IO.SDK.Tests/Data/Windows/ <your build path>
+cp ../IO.Astrodynamics.Tests/Data/Windows/ <your build path>

 #========Linux user======== :
-cp ../IO.SDK.Tests/Data/Linux/ <your build path>
+cp ../IO.Astrodynamics.Tests/Data/Linux/ <your build path>

 ```